Jeopardy (album)

 Jeopardy is the debut studio album by the English post-punk band the Sound.
 It was released in November 1980 through the record label Korova.
+The band had previously made their recording debut with the 1979 EP Physical World before signing with the label and recording this album.

 The album fared poorly commercially, only reaching No. 23 in New Zealand, but received critical acclaim.
 One single, "Heyday", was released from the album.
+Today it is regarded as a cult classic in the post-punk genre.

 Background

 Following their 1979 EP Physical World, the band started work on a full-length album.
 Impressed by the rough mixes, Korova signed the group.
 Jeopardy was recorded inexpensively at Elephant Studios in London, and was produced by the Sound themselves and Nick Robbins.
 Adrian Janes, ex-member of the Outsiders along with Sound frontman Adrian Borland and Bob Lawrence, contributed writing to two tracks, despite not being a member of the Sound.

 Regarding the album, drummer Michael Dudley said:

 I felt I had really achieved something in my life.
 I couldn't wait to hand out copies to family and friends [...]
 It was the most fun to record and the biggest challenge to work on in the studio [of all the Sound's albums].